FACE: First-Year Arts Community Experience

 Meadows students in art, dance, film, music and theatre also have a semester-long orientation developed specifically for today’s artist, a mandatory pass/fail course called MSA 1001/1101: First-Year Arts Community Experience (FACE).

 Launched in fall 2010, this orientation class doesn’t spend time explaining how critical it is to spend days and nights in the practice room, in the drawing studio, or in front of the mirror practicing monologues.
-Instead, Meadows Dean José Bowen, who serves as lead instructor in the team-taught class, teaches students the fine art of navigating the art world as an entrepreneur and collaborator.
+Instead, students learn the fine art of navigating the art world as an entrepreneur and collaborator.

-“Artists have to think about more than just the ‘attraction’ – what content audiences see and hear – and become the head of marketing, the head of legal, the head of payroll, the CEO, the head of sales,” says Bowen.
+“Artists have to think about more than just the ‘attraction’ – what content audiences see and hear – and become the head of marketing, the head of legal, the head of payroll, the CEO, the head of sales,” says the former dean of the Meadows School, José Antonio Bowen.

 To drive home the concept, the class features guest speakers with real-world experience at promoting ideas, skills and talent.
 The message to the students is clear: being a skilled artist does not necessarily equate with being a successful artist, regardless of how you measure success.
 Audiences have to attach value to your art.
 Messages have to be delivered.
 Real strategy and effort must be put into ensuring that there are audiences and resources supporting the arts.

 “Being a painter, being a musician, being a sculptor – so what?
-What does that mean you can do with, through, or for someone else?” he told them.
+What does that mean you can do with, through, or for someone else?” he says.
 “Knowing your story is knowing how to tell it.”

 Click here to Register your website